 All scans are performed by a qualified Sonographer with diagnostic scanning experience.

 For greater accuracy in screening for Down's Syndrome see our NIPT + scan service.

 Risk assessment for Down's Syndrome between 11 – 13 weeks and 6 days gestation, no sexing.
-Note that a risk factor is not a definitive result and that an “increased-risk” screening result does not indicate with certainty that there is an abnormality.
+Note that a probability factor is not a definitive result and that an “higher probability” screening result does not indicate with certainty that there is an abnormality.

 Antenatal services similar to our NT Scan but WITHOUT BLOODS maybe available for free at your local NHS facility.